What is Peel and Stick Tile?

 Stylish hexagon tile that’s easy to install?
 Yes, please!
 The detail of these modern metal tiles display a brushed aluminum look for all you industrial design lovers out there.
 Shades of gray, brown, and brushed metal pair beautifully with stainless steel kitchen appliances or in the laundry room.

 Perfect for the DIYer who loves the traditional look of Carrara Marble and the ease of just peeling and sticking tile to the wall or floor.
 These stunning marble hexagon peel and stick tiles are as beautiful as they are easy to install!
 You can use this style for a DIY kitchen backsplash or get a little creative and tile your fireplace surround to give your living room a fresh and easy makeover.
-You can even re-tile a marble hexagon bathroom floor with this timeless design.
+These are perfect for Peel and Stick backsplash bathroom ideas for a DIY refresh!

 So many possibilities, and they’re all gorgeous!